IBM/build-custom-stt-model-with-diarization/README.md

 #### We can Train the custom Speech To Text model in just 4 steps:

 1. Delete the Audio files `earnings-call-test-data.mp4` & `earnings-call-Q-and-A.mp4` as shown.

+>After clicking on delete file, it will take some time.
+Check logs, if required.

 >We delete the `earnings-call-test-data.mp4` & `earnings-call-Q-and-A.mp4` audio files since we do not require these files for training the Speech To text Model.